cheseremtitus24/alx-low_level_programming/README.md

 ### Who uses # alx-low_level_programming ?

-This repository hosts contents that are are essential to young budding programmers and also an important reminder to system level programmers by serving as a reminder of the basics that have been long forgotten.
+This repository hosts contents that are essential to young budding programmers and also an important reminder to system level programmers by serving as a reminder of the basics that have been long forgotten.

 ### What is # alx-low_level_programming's goal?